pioz/god/README.md

 copy_files                    [Array] Copy files to the remote working directory. ignore                        If a command is called without any service name, all services in the YAML configuration
                               file will be selected, except those with ignore set to true. (default false)

+All previous configuration options can be overridden with environment variables in the form
+<SERVICE_NAME>_<OPTION_NAME>.
+For example, the option netrc_password can be overridden with the environment variable
+MY_SERVICE_NAME_NETRC_PASSWORD.
 ```

 ## Contributing